corybrunson/ordr/README.md

 theoretical insights and informed design choices.
-Thomas Lin Pedersen’s [**tidygraph**](https://github.com/thomasp85/tidygraph) prequel to **ggraph** finally induced the shift from the downstream generation of scatterplots to the upstream handling and manipulating of ordination models.
+Thomas Lin Pedersen’s [**tidygraph**](https://github.com/thomasp85/tidygraph) prequel to **ggraph** finally induced the shift from the downstream generation of scatterplots to the upstream handling and manipulating of models.
 Additional design elements and features have been informed by the monograph [*Biplots*](https://www.google.com/books/edition/Biplots/lTxiedIxRpgC) and the textbook [*Understanding Biplots*](https://www.wiley.com/en-us/Understanding+Biplots-p-9780470012550)